 By swapping out regular flours for almond flour, you have a protein-rich, naturally gluten-free treat that packs a nutritional punch and tons of healthy fats.
 Combine that with the wholesome flavors of banana bread and you have yourself a real winner on your hands with this almond flour banana bread!

-Blueberry muffins were always one of my biggest weaknesses in coffee shops, even with their abundance of sugar and fats (and inflated price tag).
-Now I happily whip up a batch of these healthy blueberry muffins satisfies when the craving for bakery style goods hits.
+These healthy blueberry muffins satisfies when the craving for bakery style goods hits.
 With no refined sugar, tons of juicy berries, and being able to freeze wonderfully, these are a great healthy snack recipe to have in your arsenal!
 You may also love this healthy lemon blueberry bread!

 This healthy zucchini bread contains no white flour, sugar, or oil – all without sacrificing flavor or moistness.
 Instead, this quick bread is lightly spiced with cinnamon and sweetened with honey, for a wonderful treat!